marcusbuffett/newreads/README.md

 ### Backend - Haskell

 The backend is written in Haskell.
-For DB stuff I'm using Selda, for scraping I use Scalpel (although it's fairly slow for my purposes), and for the request serving I use Scotty.
+For DB stuff I'm using Selda, for scraping I use Scalpel, and for the request serving I use Scotty.